Introduction

 Iron + Zinc + Biotin

-These three form a powerhouse combo for hair health—strength, growth, and shine.
+The three ingredients form an impressive trio of hair health-strength, growth, and shine.

 The Synergistic Effect on Hair